NJDFan/register-maps/registermaps/resource/htixml/README.rst

 The Highland XML output format is the same as the Highland XML input format.
-This means that the directory generated from the *xml.hti* format is usable as input for subsequenct program invocations.
+This means that the directory generated from the *xml.hti* format is usable as input for subsequent program invocations.

 Because the placement algorithms are stable, there is no need to do this just to keep working with the same input files.
 However, sometimes you need to